Pressure grows on Harvard President Claudine Gay after Penn’s Liz Magill resignation – KION546

 Community backlash takes different forms

 Business leaders and alumni have criticized Gay and her counterparts over their perceived inaction in combatting antisemitism on their campuses.
-Bill Ackman, a billionaire hedge fund CEO, has been among Gay’s most vocal critics.
-Following her testimony before Congress, he demanded that Gay, along with Magill and Kornbluth, “resign in disgrace,” citing disgust with their testimony.
+Following Gay’s testimony before Congress, Ackman demanded that Gay, along with Magill and Kornbluth, “resign in disgrace,” citing disgust with their testimony.

 Ackman, a Harvard graduate, has also questioned Gay’s academic integrity and values, posting on social media content that implies Gay, who is the first Black woman to lead Harvard, was hired to fulfill diversity metrics.